 The thinking seems to be that Leinster can benefit from the sudden injection of Porter’s power into the game and finish with him on the pitch, with the usual sub’s cameo instead coming at the start of the contest.
 It’s certainly worth another look after working well in Thomond Park.

-Keenan and Frawley are only back up and running after their injuries and their chances will undoubtedly come soon.
-Cullen and Jacques Nienaber will be delighted at such a serious sense of competition within the squad.
+Frawley, who is only back up and running after injury, will now make his comeback off the bench but Keenan is still outside the matchday 23 albeit having just returned to full training.
+Leo Cullen and Jacques Nienaber will be delighted at such a serious sense of competition within the squad.

 Ryan Baird holds his place in the starting back row after impressing against Munster, helping to solidify the lineout in particular, so Jack Conan’s comeback from injury will be off the bench.
 The fact that in-form Max Deegan is not involved speaks volumes.